 - You may hand a copy of the Civil Bill to the defendant personally

 - If attempts to serve the defendant personally have been unsuccessful, a copy of the notice can be given to the respondent’s spouse, civil partner, child (if they live with the respondent), employee or agent at the respondent’s last known residence or workplace, as long as that person is not under 16 years of age

 - You may send a copy by registered prepaid post to the defendant's last known residence or place of business

 Entering an appearance

 When the defendant receives the Civil Bill, they should enter an appearance within 10 days.
 Entering an appearance is a very important step as it indicates in writing that the defendant intends to defend the proceedings.
 The time limit is not strict and, in most cases, an appearance can be entered after the time has expired.

 To enter an appearance, the defendant must lodge an Entry of appearance form at the Circuit Court office.
 A copy of the form must also be given to the plaintiff or the plaintiff's solicitor.

 Judgment in default

 If the defendant fails to enter an appearance, the plaintiff can apply to court for judgment in default of appearance.
-This means that because the defendant, by failing to enter an Appearance, has failed to acknowledge the proceedings and indicate that they intend to defend them, the plaintiff may obtain a judgement from the court against the defendant without the need for a trial.
+This means that because the defendant, by failing to enter an Appearance, has failed to acknowledge the proceedings and failed to indicate that they intend to defend them, the plaintiff may obtain a judgement from the court against the defendant without the need for a trial.

 Delivering the defence